laurieburchell/open-lid-dataset/README.md

 ## Open dataset

+The combined dataset used to train the language identification model can be found at **INSERT_LINK**.

+### Licenses

-**TLDR:** License considerations for each source are given below; thank you to everyone who put in so much work creating these datasets.
+License considerations for each source are given below; thank you to everyone who put in so much work creating these datasets.
+Open use of the combined dataset for non-commercial purposes is covered by all licences.
 If you use this dataset, please cite all the articles in the `citations.bib` file.

 If you view any part of this dataset as a violation of intellectual property rights, please let us know and we will remove it.

 | Source | Description | License |
 |---|---|---|